IThinkThatsKirby/IThinkThatsKirby/README.md

 ### Howdy there 👋

-- 📫 How to reach me: [EMAIL](mailto:gitblamekirby@ithinkthats.mozmail.com) or Discord: IThinkThatsKirby#1758
+- 📫 How to reach me.
+-
+- Discord: ithinkthatskirby